 Following the first and second Loss of Control working groups, the GAJSC decided to focus on System Component Failure-Powerplant (SCF-PP) fatal accidents.
 Beginning in 2014, the SCF-PP working group began examining accidents categorized as having SCF-PP as a factor in the outcome.
 The working group ultimately reviewed 70 randomly selected accidents to conduct a root cause analysis and identify prospective interventions.
 Following the GAJSC’s approval of the proposed interventions, the working group developed Safety Enhancements (SEs) for each intervention.
-The approved SEs are detailed in the SCF-PP report, available for download here: SCF-PP Report (1952 downloads)
+The approved SEs are detailed in the SCF-PP report, available for download here: System Component Failure – Powerplant Report: June 2016 (4599 downloads)

 A list of the recommendations detailed in the report follow.

 |35||Mitigating the Risk of Improper Torquing: To help prevent fatal general aviation accidents due to failure of the powerplant system, the general aviation community should educate the maintenance community about the fatal and other accident risk caused by improper torquing techniques.
 The community should also determine if there are potential technology solutions for new and legacy aircraft that can cost effectively be implemented to eliminate or mitigate the risk of improper torquing.
 One technology that should be considered is Direct Tension Indicating (DTI) technology utilizes visual indications for mechanics to confirm proper torque.
 Currently, ASTM F959 provides a standard for compressible washer DTI for structural engineer.
 In their current state, they are single-use mechanical load cells used to indicate when the required tension has been achieved in structural fastener assemblies.|

 |36||Vmc Scenario Training: FAA and industry to encourage the development of training scenarios based on fatal accidents caused by VMC related LOC to be used in multiengine training.